samd-systems/palo-alto-labs/SSL-Forward-Proxy/README.md

 # Lab – SSL Forward Proxy Decryption

 ## Overview
 This lab demonstrates the operational boundary at which a Palo Alto Networks NGFW transitions from forwarding encrypted traffic to actively controlling it by assuming certificate authority responsibility.
-SSL forward proxy decryption was intentionally configured to enable inspection of outbound HTTPS traffic and enforcement of security policy beyond basic allow or block decisions.
+SSL forward proxy decryption was intentionally configured to enable inspection of HTTPS traffic and enforcement of security policy beyond basic allow or block decisions.

 This lab is documented as a validated engineering case note rather than a configuration walkthrough.